kubeshop/testkube/docs/installing.md

 ## Uninstall `testkube`

-You can uninstall TestKube using uninstall command integrated into testkube plugin.
+You can uninstall TestKube using the uninstall command integrated into the testkube plugin.

 ```
 kubectl testkube uninstall [--remove-crds]